nikitavbv/bigdata-chess/README.md

 ## infrastructure notes

-- it seems that redpanda requires >4GB of ram.
-It hanged when running on 4GB instance.
+- it seems that redpanda requires >8GB of ram.
+It hanged when running on 8GB instance.

+- run this command to find out if bottleneck is in disk io: `iostat -d -x 1`, if you see util `100%`, then it means that bottleneck is probably io.

 ### kafka topics